ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/celestial-navigation-part-5.md

 $$ r_E \omega_E > r_S \omega_S $$

 Since ω represents angular velocity, and *r* represents radius, these products are just the magnitude of linear velocity, so they're just the planets' speeds.
 Therefore, for two planets to be capable of being in retrograde with each other, you need the speed of the inner planet to be greater than the speed of the outer planet.
+I made a simulation that you can access below to see for yourself.

 ## 3, Conclusion